ybyzek/theniledev-examples/README.md

 ## Setup

-### Nile Configuration

 To run these examples, you need to access to Nile.
 Please [reach out](https://www.thenile.dev) for more information.

 For all examples, you need to set the following parameters that represent your control plane configuration in Nile.
-These can represent an existing control plane or a new one will be created for you from these values.
+These can be an existing control plane or a new one will be created for you from these values.

 - `NILE_URL`
 - `NILE_WORKSPACE`